 With restricted internet and wifi, visitors and locals queue for daily staples, changing money, and buying internet time.
 These disadvantages result from a government increasingly out of touch with what people now want.
 The context has changed.
 Cuba has a strong history of international collaboration, and a chance to flourish with its impressive record of socialism.

-How might Cuba retain its distinctive beauty and culture and enter the 21st?
+How might Cuba retain its distinctive beauty and culture and enter the 21st century?

 Three advantages are evident: